About this policy

 Protecting your privacy online

-The Attorney-General's Department is committed to protecting privacy online in accordance with the Guidelines for Federal and ACT Government Websites issued by the Office of the Australian Information Commissioner.
+The Attorney-General's Department is committed to protecting privacy online in accordance with the Guide to securing personal information issued by the Office of the Australian Information Commissioner.

 While every effort is made to secure information transmitted to this site over the internet, there is a possibility that this information could be accessed by a third party while in transit.